jvdi/xray-ui/README.md

     ![](media/bda84fbc2ede834deaba1c173a932223.png)
     ![](media/d13ffd6a73f938d1037d0708e31433bf.png)

-You only need to input , `Domain Name`, `Mail`, `API KEY` the schematic diagram is as follows:
+You only need to input ，`Domain Name`，`Mail`，`API KEY` the schematic diagram is as follows:
         ![](media/2022-04-04_141259.png)

 Precautions:

 - This script uses DNS API for certificate request
-- By default, Let'sEncrypt is used as the CA party
+- By default，Let'sEncrypt is used as the CA party
 - The certificate installation directory is the /root/cert directory
 - The certificates applied for by this script are all wild domain name certificates

-## Use of Tlg robot (under development, temporarily unavailable)
+## Use of Tlg robot (under development，temporarily unavailable)

 > This feature and tutorial is provided by [FranzKafkaYu](https://github.com/FranzKafkaYu)

 xray-ui supports daily traffic notifications and panel login reminders via Tg bot.
-To use Tg bot, you need to apply for it yourself.
+To use Tg bot，you need to apply for it yourself.
 You can refer to the [blog link](https://coderfan.net/how-to-use-telegram-bot-to-alarm-you-when-someone-login-into-your-vps.html) for the specific application tutorial.
-Instructions:Set the bot-related parameters in the panel background, including
+Instructions:Set the bot-related parameters in the panel background，including

 - Tg Robot Token
 - Tg Bot ChatId
-- Tg robot cycle running time, using crontab syntax
+- Tg robot cycle running time，using crontab syntax

 Reference syntax.
-- 30 * * * * * * //Notify on the 30ths of every minute
+- 30 * * * * * * // Notify on the 30ths of every minute
-- @hourly //hourly notification
+- @hourly // Hourly notification
-- @daily //daily notification (at 00:00 am sharp)
+- @daily // Daily notification (at 00:00 am sharp)
-- @every 8h //notify every 8 hours
+- @every 8h // Notify every 8 hours

 TG Notification Content.
 - Node traffic usage